Tinuoyemosesade/Talent_space/Answers to technical questions.md

 Yes.
 In the past, I was responsible for setting up the testing infrastrucutre form scratch.
 Our app was a React application and had a very rich data interface.
 The main challenge adding id's to generic components written in React.

-The steps I followed in order to make the project a success where:
+The steps I followed in order to make the project a success were:

 -   1. Define the test cases with the dev team
 -   2. Choose and end to end tool: Cypress
 -   3. Discussed test strategies with the team : decided on using id's and data-cy as best practices indicates in cypress documentation
 -   4. Write tests (add missing selectors)
 -   5. Refactoring (for example separate login and logout as Cypress Commands)
--   6. Add tests to the CI / CD pipeline --> in our case it was GitHub, add build number, [Cypress dashboard] (https://www.cypress.io/dashboard/)
+-   6. Add tests to the CI / CD pipeline --> in our case it was GitHub [Cypress dashboard] (https://www.cypress.io/dashboard/)